A data-driven epidemic model with social structure for understanding the COVID-19 infection on a heavily affected Italian Province: The age-structured S-SIAR model

 where $\alpha, \beta$ are positive constants, that is by taking the incidence rate directly proportional to the product of the number of contacts between susceptible and both infected and asymptomatic people.
-Following \cite{DPeTZ}, we will choose $\alpha=1$, which implies that the incidence rate takes the form \be K(f_S,f_I+f_A)(x,v,t) = \beta \, v f_S(x,v, t)\int_{\CU(x)} \left(c_I(y,t) +c_A(y,t)\right)\, dy. \ee Coming back to equation \fer{siar-gamma}, the functions $0 <\gamma_I(x) <1$ and $0 < \gamma_A(x) <1$ are the age-dependent recovery rates of infected and asymptomatic individuals, respectively.
+Following Ref. \cite{DPeTZ}, we will choose $\alpha=1$, which implies that the incidence rate takes the form \be K(f_S,f_I+f_A)(x,v,t) = \beta \, v f_S(x,v, t)\int_{\CU(x)} \left(c_I(y,t) +c_A(y,t)\right)\, dy, \ee we refer to Ref. \cite{DPeTZ} for a more general case with arbitrary $\alpha>0$.
+Coming back to equation \fer{siar-gamma}, the functions $0 <\gamma_I(x) <1$ and $0 < \gamma_A(x) <1$ are the age-dependent recovery rates of infected and asymptomatic individuals, respectively.
 Consequently, symptomatic infected of age $x$ are removed by the epidemic dynamics through isolation (in hospital or at home) at a removal rate $\gamma_I(x)$ (with typical delay $\gamma_I(x)^{-1}$), while asymptomatic people are removed from the epidemic dynamics mostly through spontaneous recovery, at a recovery rate $\gamma_A(x) > \gamma_I(x)$, thus after a typical time $\gamma_A(x)^{-1} < \gamma_I(x)^{-1}$.
-As remarked in \cite{Gaeta}, the possibility to detect asymptomatic individuals could leads to their isolation before healing, and thus to a reduction in $\gamma_A(x)^{-1}$ .
+As remarked in Ref. \cite{Gaeta}, the possibility to detect asymptomatic individuals could leads to their isolation before healing, and thus to a reduction in $\gamma_A(x)^{-1}$ .

-As briefly explained in the Introduction, the nature of the COVID-19 epidemic is such that the functions $\gamma_I(x)$ and $\gamma_A(x)$ manifest a behavior directly proportional to the age variable $x$.
-This expresses the fact that the recovery rate in both classes is increasing with age.
+As briefly explained in the Introduction, the nature of the COVID-19 epidemic is such that the functions $\gamma_I(x)$ and $\gamma_A(x)$ manifest a behavior inversely proportional to the age variable $x$.
+This expresses the fact that the TVC in both classes is increasing with age.
 Opposite behavior can be assumed for the function $\xi(x)$, since in this case the percentage of asymptomatic individuals has been noticed to decrease with age.
 In the next section, we will discuss once $\gamma_I(x)$ and $\gamma_A(x)$ are recovered from the data (with a certain uncertainty) and are inserted in our model, how the function $\xi(x)$, which is unknown, can be used to fit the model with the real observations.